 Ad quality and relevance matter when Google determines ad rankings, a factor that evens the playing field for advertisers of all budgets.

-Google gives you complete control over setting an ad budget and determining how much money you’re willing to pay for ad performance.
-Sure, investing more money into Google Ads helps, but you can still run successful paid search campaigns on a smaller budget.
+Google gives complete control over setting an ad budget and determining how much you’re willing to pay for ad performance.
+Investing more money into Google Ads helps, but you can still run successful paid search campaigns on a smaller budget.

 Google Ads pricing is different for every ad.
 To understand why, keep reading to learn how the ad auction works.

 Welcome to the auction.
 Google uses a bidding system to select placement and ranking for ads competing for the same keyword.
 Google processes millions of split-second ad auctions a day – an auction occurs every time a visitor lands on a SERP where ads are displayed.

 There are two primary factors that determine ad positioning on a SERP.

 The maximum bid is exactly what it sounds like.
 It’s the maximum amount of money you’re willing to pay for a click on your ad.
 Your maximum bid doesn’t necessarily determine the actual amount you’ll end up spending per click.
 It only sets a limit on what you’re willing to spend.
 The actual cost-per-click (CPC) could end up being less than what you bid for it.
 While CPCs vary by industry, the average CPC on Google Ads is between $1-2.